OCA/connector-magento/magentoerpconnect/doc/11_tutorial_development.rst

 Record Importer
 '''''''''''''''

-The import of customer groups is so simple that they can use a generic class :py:class:`magentoerpconnect.unit.import_synchronizer.SimpleRecordImport`.
+The import of customer groups is so simple that it can use a generic class :py:class:`magentoerpconnect.unit.import_synchronizer.SimpleRecordImport`.
 We just need to add the model in the ``_model_name`` attribute::